jmgonzalezro/nvim/README.md

 * Mason: Adding code formatters, linters...

 * Nvim-Autopairs: Autoclosing pairs

 * Bufferline: Showing opened buffers at the top of the screen and not saved ones

 * LSP: Coding completion plugin
->>>>>>> 8f924d8 (updating and syncing with dotfile version)

 * Comment: Easy and language agnostic commenting tool

 * GitSigns: Showing git activity on action column

 * Indentline-blankline: Showing lines per indentation

 * Mini: Compacted plugins for highlighting word under cursor or easy surround

 * Telescope: Fzf, livegrep...

 * Transparent: Easy support for transparency in some terminals

 * Treesitter: Coloring patterns for code

 * Treesittter-context: Pins functions/context at the top of the window if you scroll

 * WhichKey: Showing the keymaps you have as a pop up

 ## Used hotkeys.